pnp/List-Formatting/view-samples/payments-format/README.md

 Categorize | Choice - "Red, Blue, Green, Orange, Purple, Yellow" OtherCostDescription | Single line of text
 Rate | Choice - Values from 1 to 5
+Location | Location - place where is made the payment Invoice | Single line of text - Save copy link from file

+- Replace `[replaceUrlPathtoLibrary]` with path to SharePoint Library, sample: '/SiteAssets/'

 ### Edit View requirements